WICG/origin-agent-cluster/README.md

 This means that the current state of the art in terms of segregating web content into different processes is [_site isolation_](https://www.chromium.org/Home/chromium-security/site-isolation), which segregates documents into separate processes according to the agent cluster rules.
 This can be done with no observable effects for JavaScript code.

 Moving to origin isolation requires some observable changes, and thus the opt-in we propose here.

+### A note on parallelism, agents, and event loops

+This proposal includes an explicit hint for increase parallelism.
+How does this interact with specification mechanisms?

+It turns out that specifications are structured to allow non-parallelized implementations, even across totally separate agents.
+The JavaScript specification [says](https://tc39.es/ecma262/#sec-agents)

+> an executing thread may be used as the executing thread by multiple agents

+and gives the example of a web browser sharing a single thread across multiple unrelated tabs in a browser window.

+Similarly, currently an [event loop](https://html.spec.whatwg.org/multipage/webappapis.html#event-loop) is defined to be shareable among multiple agents.
+Even if we [made event loops and agents 1:1](https://github.com/whatwg/html/issues/5352), such a specification-side change doesn't necessarily translate into a separate thread per agent/event loop; multiple separate event loops could be implemented with cooperative scheduling.

+In general, the only thing in the specification ecosystem that forces parallelism is workers, via their dedicated executing thread and the requirements around [forward progress](https://tc39.es/ecma262/#sec-forward-progress) and the atomics APIs.
+So, if a site developer wants to ask for parallelism in a window context, we need a new dedicated hint; we cannot reuse any existing specification mechanisms.

 ### Specification plan